eberhardtkorf/eberhardtkorf.github.io/pages/journal/entries/readmes/percentage_loss_gain.md

 ### Background

 Volatility in any investing market can cause a lot of fear and uncertainty regarding the underlying asset.
 The movement of prices is often measured on a percentage basis.
-For example if an asset that was worth $100 yesterday is worth $800 today we would say that the price and in turn the value of your investment fell by 20% because you only have 80% of $100 left.
-Some might believe that in order for your investment to go back to the value it was when the asset was worth $100 is just the inverse of the amount it dropped, in this case being a rise in 20%.
+For example if an asset that was worth $100 yesterday is worth $80 today we would say that the price and in turn the value of your investment dropped by 20% because you only have 80% of $100 left.
+Some might believe that in order for your investment to go back to the value it was when the asset was worth $100 is just the inverse of the amount it dropped, in this case being a gain of 20%.
 However, this is not the case and a general formula to solve this problem will be developed here.

 ### Problem

 We would like a formula that shows what is the needed gain for an investment to return to an original amount.
-For example if I lost 15% on my investment, what would be the percentage gain i need to return to the original value before the 15% loss.
+For example if I lost 15% on my investment, what would be the percentage gain I need to return to the original value before the 15% loss.
 Thus, we have two variables namely the percentage drop and the percentage gain needed.

 ### Formulation